artOfSoftware/onty-webmail-seleniumTest-dotnet/README.md

 1. Create a new account, and try to login
    1. Try to create a new account with duplicate username (negative test)
    1. Try to create a new account with duplicate email, same as an already existing account (negative test)

+General to-do items:

+1. Get suite to run on other browsers
+   1. Chrome
+   1. MSIE
+1. Currently every time a new page is retrieved, the function CommonPageElements.WaitForPageToLoad() is called.
+   The latter is currently implemented as a simple Thread.Sleep() which works, but is a bad idea in the long-term.
+   There need to be a better way to determine if a page has loaded.
+   For example, there could be some hidden element at the end of the page presense of which can be used to determine if page has fully loaded.
+   If you are reading this, and know a good way to do so, please contact me and educate me.